superfaceai/station/README.md

 ## Support

-If you need any additional support, have any questions or you just want to talk you can do that through our [documentation page](https://superface.ai/docs).
+If you need any additional support, have any questions or you just want to talk you can do that through our [documentation page](https://superface.ai/docs/support).

-## Development

-When developing, start with cloning the repository using `git clone https://github.com/superfaceai/station.git` (or `git clone git@github.com:superfaceai/station.git` if you have repository access).

-After cloning, the dependencies must be downloaded using `yarn install` or `npm install`.

-Now the repository is ready for code changes.

-The `package.json` also contains scripts (runnable by calling `yarn <script-name>` or `npm run <script-name>`):

-- `lint` - lint the code (use `lint:fix` to run autofix)
-- `format` - check the code formatting (use `format:fix` to autoformat)
-- `prepush` - run `lint` and `format` checks.
-This should run without errors before you push anything to git.

 ### Adding new capability

+If you are starting with Capabilities authoring check our [guide](https://superface.ai/docs/guides/how-to-create).

+Station repository has defined structure, here are commands for [Superface CLI](https://github.com/superfaceai/cli#superface-create) how to create profiles, maps and providers.

 #### Create new profile